 - 1. A full-time internship (400 hours minimum). - 2.
-A part-time internship in a church, social service, or educational setting (fifteen hours a week, including Practicum each term, throughout one academic year). - 3.
-One unit of Clinical Pastoral Education (either full-time during the summer or part-time during the academic year) followed by the CPE Colloquium. - 4.
-Seminary Consortium for Urban Pastoral Education (SCUPE) Summer Program, followed by the SCUPE Colloquium.
+A part-time internship (fifteen hours a week, including Practicum each term, throughout one academic year). - 3.
+One unit of Clinical Pastoral Education (either full-time during the summer or part-time during the academic year). - 4.
+Seminary Consortium for Urban Pastoral Education (SCUPE) Summer Program.